lekakenycollins8/hng-stage-0-public-api/README.md

 Open [http://localhost:8080/](http://localhost:8080/) in your browser.

 ### Deployment
-The API is deployed at: [your-deployed-url]
+The API is deployed at: [https://hng-stage-0-public-api.onrender.com/]

 ### Contribution
 Feel free to fork and submit PRs.